paulcpederson/scss-utils/README.md

 This is basically a subset of [Bourbon](http://bourbon.io/) along with a couple of things that Bourbon didn't have.

-# Install
+## Install

 Several ways to do this.
-A few are listed below:
+Two are listed below:

 ### NPM Install It